thenpingme/docs/projects.md

 # Projects

-In the context of thenping.me, projects are synonymous with each application that you would like to monitor.
+In the context of thenping.me, projects are synonymous with applications.
+Each application whose tasks need monitoring will require creating a new project.

-For each of your applications, you may create a new project in order to monitor their scheduled tasks.

 Your thenping.me dashboard provides you with an overview of the health of all of your monitored projects.